 You are expected to contribute a portion of your after-tax income toward your annual education expenses.
 A portion of your savings and other assets are also considered.

-Certain types of financial aid, such as the Subsidized Stafford Loan, can be applied only toward demonstrated financial need.
+Certain types of financial aid can be applied only toward demonstrated financial need.
 Other types of aid, such as the Unsubsidized Stafford Loan or alternative loans, can be awarded regardless of need.
 Financial aid from all sources cannot exceed your total cost of education for the year.

 If you feel you have special circumstances that affect your ability to contribute to your education, please contact the Office of Student Financial Aid in writing.
 We will review your situation and make appropriate adjustments.